nweiyue/tp/docs/DeveloperGuide.md

   1. Prerequisites: List all students using the `liststu` command.
 Multiple (but less than 100) students in the list.

   1. Test case: `deletestu 1`<br>
      Expected: Confirmation prompt to delete the first student from the list.
-Message of confirmation prompt is shown in the ResultDisplay.
+Message of confirmation prompt is shown in the result box.

+     1. Test case: `yes` <br>
+        Expected: First student on the list is deleted from the list.
+Message regarding student deletion is shown in the result box.

+     1. Test case: `no` <br>
+        Expected: First student on the list is not deleted from the list.
+Message regarding command not executed is shown in the result box.

   1. Test case: `deletestu 0`<br>
      Expected: No student is deleted.
-Invalid index error details shown in the ResultDisplay.
+Invalid index error details shown in the result box.

   1. Test case: `deletestu 101`<br>
      Expected: No student is deleted.
-Invalid index error details shown in the ResultDisplay.
+Invalid index error details shown in the result box.

   1. Other incorrect delete commands to try: `deletestu`, `deletestu x`, `...` (where x is larger than the list size)<br>
      Expected: Similar to previous.